agentmodels/agentmodels.org/chapters/3c-pomdp.md

 To illustrate the POMDP agent in action, we implement a simplified variant of the Multi-arm Bandit Problem.
 In this variant, there are just two arms.
 Pulling an arm produces a prize (deterministically).
 The agent does not know initially the mapping from arms to prizes but can learn by trying the arms.
 In our concrete example, the first arm is known to have the prize "chocolate" and the second arm either has "champagne" or has no prize at all ("nothing").

-In our implementation of this problem, we label the two arms `[0,1]`, and use the same labels for the actions of pulling the arms.
+In our implementation of this problem, we label the two arms with numbers in `[0,1]`, and use the same labels for the actions of pulling the arms.
 After taking action `0`, the agent transitions to a state with whatever prize is associated with `Arm0` (and gets to observe that prize).
 States contain properties for counting down the time (as before), as well as a `prize` property.
 States also contain the "latent" mapping from arms to prizes (called `armToPrize`) that determines how an agent transitions on pulling an arm.

 If the agent only has one timestep in total (i.e. one bandit trial), then they will take the arm with highest expected utility (given their prior on `armToPrize`).
 If there are multiple trials, the agent might *explore* the lower expected utility arm (e.g. if it's maximum possible utility is higher).
-Try changing the number trials to see how it affects the agent's choice on the first trial.
+You should try changing the number trials to see how it affects the agent's choice on the first trial.

 ~~~~